tryolabs/luminoth/docs/usage/dataset.rst

 the ``--only-classes`` option, by passing a comma-separated list of classes to keep in the final dataset.

+Moreover, if you wish to use several classes but not the entire set of images available in a (possibly large) dataset, you may use the ``--max-per-class`` option.

 During development, it is often useful to verify that the model can actually overfit a small dataset.
-You can use the ``--limit-examples`` and ``--limit-classes`` options for this, allowing you to create a dataset limited to up to ``N`` examples and/or ``M`` random classes.
+You can create such a dataset by using a small number for ``--max-per-class``, and using it together with the ``--only-classes`` option.

 Examples
 ^^^^^^^^